Kansas City Product Liability Attorneys

 - Partner, Matt Birch

-Product Defects Can Be Deadly.
-Call Us if You Were Injured.
+Product Defects Are No Joke.
+Call Us If You Were Injured.

-If you’ve been injured while using a dangerous product, contact an experienced product liability trial lawyer at Shamberg, Johnson & Bergman, in Kansas City, Missouri.
-For 60 years, we’ve been the law firm people turn to when seeking compensation for injuries and wrongful death caused by someone’s negligence.
+If you’ve been injured while using a dangerous product, contact an experienced product liability trial lawyer at Shamberg, Johnson & Bergman, CHTD in Kansas City, Missouri.
+For 60 years, we’ve been the law firm people turn to when seeking compensation for injuries and wrongful deaths caused by someone’s negligence.
 Whether the defendant is an individual or an entire corporation, we can take the case and represent you with confidence and professionalism.

 We have experience in defective product cases in a wide range of industries, including: